 July 27, 2009

-NP Partners Cary Patterson and Michael Angelovich and associate Chad Ihrig led the litigation for NPR.
+NP Partners Cary Patterson, Michael Angelovich, and associate Chad Ihrig led the litigation for NP.